 {Editor's note: The following parameters are placed here as a placeholder only to facilitate further contribution.
 These parameters may be described or signalled via already existing Recommendations/standards.
 Further contribution is needed on them:}

 Capture Related Parameters

 This clause describes parameters related to the capture of audio and media.

 General Parameters

-Media capture content